 This could include registering a similar looking domain, using stolen email signatures, company logos, and even names of individuals that are known within the company.
 Stolen information is often leveraged to craft messages that appear real and urgent.
 Sometimes these messages go as far as learning the company structure and exploiting the hierarchy to create false urgency in the phishing email.

 Spear phishing can impersonate both internal staff members, or known and trusted vendors that the organization has a relationship with.
 Since spear phishing doesn’t rely on a single tactic to succeed it can be tough for an untrained eye to spot a problem.
-Implementing a phishing defense system can help automatically detect and stop these types of attacks.
+Implementing a cloud-based phishing defense system can help automatically detect and stop these types of attacks.

 Whaling